 Working with better clients has distinct business advantages.
-Think prompt payment and improved cash flow, which is key in today’s uncertain economy.
+Think prompt payment and improved cash flow, which are key in times of economic uncertainty.

 Plus, bad clients are difficult to work with, often requesting changes and expecting you to go the extra mile without paying you a penny.

 I found myself working with a problem client early in my writing career.
 Not only were they always running on tight deadlines, but getting paid was a nightmare.
 Nevertheless, I continued writing for them because I naively thought things would change.

 And when things didn’t change (surprise, surprise), I eventually got fed up and sent them an email politely telling them that I wasn’t going to write for them until all outstanding payments were made.
 I waited more than a month for my money.
 Needless to say, I no longer write for that client.

 Instead, I now focus on finding better clients: Those who pay me well and on time, give me a constant stream of work, are a pleasure to work with, and give me the opportunity to grow by allowing me to develop and hone new skills.

 But how do you find and attract these clients?
 Let’s have a look.

 Step 1: Define Your Ideal Client